“Nature is a strange thing, I learned. You learn that very clearly when you work in a museum. You realize how nature uses the art of camouflage.”

 On this latter concept, Ellingson stated that “this hood and face are actually a shell-like structure and soft membrane that the insect could ‘fold up’ or ‘puff up’ into the proper shape atop its head.
 The insect’s actual eyes and mandibles would then tuck into a fleshy pocket under the ‘counterfeit faces’ and ‘false chin’.
 You can see the insect’s black eyes on either side of the ‘neck’, just inside a faux collar.”

-The original Mimic design was eventually finalized in the above, 12″ tall reference maquette.
+The original Mimic design was eventually translated into a reference maquette.
 All design elements were maintained: the shell-like structure became a crown protruding from the top of the Mimic’s actual head.
 Spots of varying tones — unseen in the mostly unpainted maquette — created the illusion of facial features — a trait recalling the description in the short story.
 The large upper head was covered by a membrane resembling the hood of a jacket.